Emerson Theater Collaborative presents Vivian’s Music, 1969

-Emerson Theater Collaborative celebrates Black History Month by presenting playwright Monica Bauer’s Vivian’s Music, 1969 at Sedona United Methodist Church, Feb.
-7-8 and 14-16, 2020.
+Emerson Theater Collaborative celebrates Black History Month by presenting playwright Monica Bauer’s Vivian’s Music, 1969 at The Collective Sedona, February 7-8 and 14-16, 2020.
 Tickets are available at bit.ly/ViviansMusic1969.

+The Collective Sedona is located at 7000 AZ-179, in the Village of Oak Creek.

 Inspired by real events in 1969, when a 14-year-old black girl named Vivian was shot in the head by a white cop in a segregated city in the American Midwest already bursting with racial tension, igniting one of the worst race riots in American history.
 No one knew anything about her; just her name, her age, and how she died.